cjmurray1985/yahoo-feed-specs/content/welcome-kit.md

 ### **Video Only**

-Provide a MRSS video feed that meets the requirements outlined in the Technical guidelines for video ingestion documentation.
+Provide a MRSS video feed that meets the requirements outlined in the [Technical guidelines for video ingestion documentation](/docs/video-ingestion).
 The videos will be downloaded, transcoded and served from Yahoo's servers.
 The video will render in a Yahoo player on a dedicated video page with brief text description.

 ### **Video In Article Content**

 Publishers can embed video in article content using one of two options.

-#### **Option 1**
+#### **Option 1: Linked Video**

 Is a two part process.

 * **Step 1:** Provide a video feed as outlined above.
-Videos will be downloaded, transcoded and served from our (CMS) content management system.
+Videos will be downloaded, transcoded and served from Yahoo servers.
-* **Step 2:** Provide an article feed that the meets the requirements outlined in the Technical guidelines for article ingestion documentation.
+* **Step 2:** Provide an article feed that the meets the requirements outlined in the [Technical guidelines for article ingestion documentation](/docs/article-ingestion).

-You now have the option to use the `<LinkedVideo>` tag to identify the existing video asset in our CMS to feature at the top of the article.
+You now have the option to use the `<LinkedVideo>` tag to identify the existing video asset in our system.

+Publishers can position videos as either:

+* **Lead assets:** Place the `<LinkedVideo>` tag outside `<content:encoded>` to display as the primary media at the top of the article.
+* **Inline content:** Place the `<LinkedVideo>` tag inside `<content:encoded>` to embed within the article body.

 **Lead asset Video:**